RSKonkle/odin-landing-page/README.md

 # odin-landing-page
-This repository is dedicated to The Odin Project foundations Landing Page project.
+This repository is my own personal submission to The Odin Project Foundations: Landing Page project.
+I will be mainly focusing on developing a clean, organized, formatted landing page as practice with flexbox and css.